clongnguyen6/bigquery-pipeline-example/README.md

   gradle run
   ```

-- Check the Job in the Dataflow Job service.
+- Check jobs in the Dataflow Job service on Google Cloud Platform.
 - Publish messages to the topic for the job to process and see the results.
 (According to the results running in our environment, the error will appear after 15 minutes, with ~7k messages, throughput ~7 elements/s)